Man shot dead by federal immigration officers in Minneapolis

 A man shot Saturday morning in Minneapolis by federal immigration officers has died, federal and local officials said.

-The incident, the third shooting involving Border Patrol agents in Minneapolis this year, occurred shortly after 9 a.m.
+The incident, the third shooting involving federal immigration agents in Minneapolis this year, occurred shortly after 9 a.m.
 Central Time on the city's South Side when federal law enforcement officers were conducting a targeted operation against a man the Department of Homeland Security said was undocumented and armed, and wanted for "violent assault."
 Another individual approached the federal agents with a 9mm semi-automatic handgun, DHS said.

 "The officers attempted to disarm the suspect but the armed suspect violently resisted," DHS said in its statement.